On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We developed an asymptotic theory of self-supervised pre-training through a two-stage $M$-estimation framework, leveraging tools from Riemannian geometry to handle group symmetries arising in the pre-training stage.
 Our work opens up several promising future directions.
-On the technical side, a natural next step is to extend the downstream model to more general parametric regression settings.
-The main challenge lies in generalizing our notion of orthogonal equivariance (cf.~\Cref{sec:orthogonal_equivariance}) to accommodate orbit-invariance for estimators beyond OLS solutions.
-Another direction is the development of non-asymptotic bounds for pre-training whose leading-order terms match the asymptotic limits derived in this work.
+On the technical side, a natural next step is to extend the downstream model to more general parametric regression settings; the main challenge lies in generalizing our notion of orthogonal equivariance (cf.~\Cref{sec:orthogonal_equivariance}) to accommodate orbit-invariance for estimators beyond OLS solutions.
+Another direction is developing non-asymptotic bounds for downstream risk whose leading-order terms match the asymptotic limits derived in this work.
+Extending our framework to pre-training objectives with auxiliary pre-training heads that are discarded before transfer is also of interest.
+Such objectives arise naturally in multi-task learning, where a shared representation $w$ is trained with task-specific heads $\{\theta_k\}$,

+and in teacher-student settings, where a student representation $\psi(\cdot,w)$ is matched to a teacher signal through an auxiliary readout $\theta$.
+Since only $w$ is transferred downstream, the natural object is the profiled loss

+viewed on the quotient space of representation parameters.
+Developing a quotient-level profile $M$-estimation theory for such objectives would allow auxiliary pre-training parameters to enter the asymptotic covariance through profile scores and Hessians, while keeping the downstream analysis centered on the learned representation descriptor.

 More broadly, our asymptotic characterizations suggest a principled way to guide the design of pre-training losses and data-augmentation strategies, by directly optimizing the bound on the downstream risk over a diverse family of problem instances.
 This connection between asymptotic theory and practical pre-training design is an especially exciting avenue for future exploration.